broadinstitute/gatk/scripts/variantstore/docs/DELIVERING_GVS_VCF.md

 - You will want to increase the Google quotas for the workspace project (you can find this in the workspace dashboard under Cloud Information > Google Project ID) to these levels (all in the workspace region):
   - Persistent Disk Standard (GB): 1,000,000 (1 PB)
   - CPUs: 6,400
+  - VM instances: 64,000
+- **OLD QUOTA INCREASES** The following quota increases were requested pre-Echo call set.
+They are no longer needed
     - In-use IP addresses: 5,000 (this is the most challenging one and will probably require contacting the GCP account team to facilitate)
-  - VM instances: 64,000
       - Concurrent connections per project for small regions per region: 2,000
-  - AppendRows throughput per project for small regions per minute per region: 2,000
+      - AppendRows throughput per project for small regions per minute per region: 2,000 (this is as it was written)
-  - Concurrent connections per project for small regions per region: 2,000
 - Make a note of the Google project ID, BigQuery dataset name, and callset identifier (e.g. "Bravo") as these will be inputs (`project_id`, `dataset_name` and `call_set_identifier`) to all or most of the GVS workflows.
 The [naming conventions for other aspects of GVS datasets are outlined here](https://docs.google.com/document/d/1pNtuv7uDoiOFPbwe4zx5sAGH7MyxwKqXkyrpNmBxeow).

 ## The Pipeline